Modernization and Risk Assessment

 Change-readiness guidance

-Executive-ready summary & recommendations
+Executive-ready summary with clear recommendations

 What's explicitly excluded